alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 _Et voilà!_

 {{< admonition tip "About the format" true >}}
-It is just my 2 cents: more and more I tend to produce structurised logs using JSON for instance.
+It is just my 2 cents: more and more I tend to produce structured logs using JSON for instance.
 It is usually easier to manipulate them all along the log ingestion tools chain (e.g, with [LogStash](https://www.elastic.co/fr/logstash/).
 {{< /admonition >}}